内科学

 摘要

-ABSTRACT Purpose We have previously found that vitamin D and resistance exercise synergistically improve type 2 diabetes mellitus (T2DM)-related skeletal muscle atrophy.
-This study aims to investigate the impact of varying exercise intensity on synergistic effects of vitamin D and resistance exercise on their efficacy in improving type 2 diabetes mellitus (T2DM)-induced myopathy, and further elucidate the underlying mechanism.
-Methods We compared the effects of vitamin D combined with low-, moderate- and high-intensity resistance exercise on metabolic status and skeletal muscle function.
+PURPOSE: We have previously found that vitamin D and resistance exercise synergistically improve type 2 diabetes mellitus (T2DM)-related skeletal muscle atrophy.
+This study aims to investigate the effect of varying exercise intensity on synergistic effects of vitamin D and resistance exercise on their efficacy in improving T2DM-induced myopathy and to further elucidate the underlying mechanism.
+METHODS: We compared the effects of vitamin D combined with low-, moderate-, and high-intensity resistance exercise on metabolic status and skeletal muscle function.
 Then, we explored the mechanism through lipidomic analysis in diabetic rats and verified in adults with T2DM.
-Results We found that combined intervention of vitamin D and medium-resistivity volume (MRV) exercise most effectively improved glucose metabolism and insulin sensitivity, increased muscular mass and strength, resulting to alleviated gastrocnemius muscle atrophy in diabetic rats.
-Vitamin D combined with MRV intervention increased expressions of vitamin D receptor and lysophosphatidylcholine acyltransferase 3, activated p38 MAPK and ERK1/2 signaling pathways, whereas suppressed inflammatory responses.
+RESULTS: We found that combined intervention of vitamin D and medium-resistivity volume (MRV) exercise most effectively improved glucose metabolism and insulin sensitivity and increased muscular mass and strength, resulting to alleviated gastrocnemius muscle atrophy in diabetic rats.
+Vitamin D combined with MRV intervention increased expressions of vitamin D receptor, whereas lysophosphatidylcholine acyltransferase 3, activated p38 MAPK, and ERK1/2 signaling pathways suppressed inflammatory responses.
 Moreover, lipidomic analysis of gastrocnemius muscle indicated that lysophosphatidylcholine (LPC) 18:1 exhibited the most significant restoration after intervention.
 Notably, in adults with T2DM, reduced changes in plasma LPC 18:1 levels exhibited positive correlations with decreased appendicular skeletal muscle index, upper limb muscle mass, and thigh muscle mass.
-Conclusions Our findings suggested that vitamin D combined with MRV intervention has more pronounced effect on improving T2DM-related skeletal muscle atrophy.
+CONCLUSIONS: Our findings suggested that vitamin D combined with MRV intervention has more pronounced effect on improving T2DM-related skeletal muscle atrophy.
 Additionally, LPC 18:1 may be a key target for regulating skeletal muscle function through p38 MAPK/ERK and inflammatory signaling pathways.
 These results provide novel insights for the prevention and treatment of T2DM-related skeletal muscle atrophy through lifestyle modifications.

 科研通智能强力驱动